the-expanse/SideQuestWiki/Beat-On,-What-is-that-and-how-do-i-install-it.md

 If you ever see a popup that says
-`for security your phone is set to block installation of apps obtained from unknown sources` Go in headset and click the `Settings` option, then look for the toggle switch for unknown sources and turn it on to allow, after that you should not see that pop-up again unless you re enable the switch for some reason.
+`for security your phone is set to block installation of apps obtained from unknown sources` Go in headset and click the `Settings` option, then look for the toggle switch for unknown sources and turn it on to allow, after that you should not see that pop-up again unless you disable it again or factory reset for some reason.

 ### PIRATED COPY'S OF BEATSABER WILL NOT WORK AND ARE NOT SUPPORTED, Apologies for the inconvenience